declankieran-nhsd/lft-demo/README.md

 ## POSTMAN Examples

-The entire set of interactions is also include in a [postman collection](postman/lft-example-interactions.postman_collection.json).
+The entire set of interactions is also included in a [postman collection](postman/lft-example-interactions.postman_collection.json).
 This includes:

 * LFT Request
   * Transaction Bundle with initial LFT request